jadijadi/lpic1book/content/1024_use_debian_package_management.md

 ### Other tools
-There are even more tools, the tools with fancy GUIs or text based tools user interface tools like `aptitude`.
+There are even more tools, the tools with fancy GUIs or text-based tools and user interface tools like `aptitude`.